 As the name implies, this is Apple’s attempt to establish a RAW image format that has several advantages over storing pictures in JPEG, HEIF or other formats that use compression and post-processing.

-In a nutshell, if you take a photo and the camera stores the image as a JPEG file, then all the raw information the image sensor captured — such as the white balance, HDR and Night Mode settings — are baked into the photo.
+If you’re not familiar with shooting in RAW vs. JPEG, here’s the difference in a nutshell: if you take a photo and the camera stores the image as a JPEG file, then all the raw information the image sensor captured — such as the white balance, HDR and Night Mode settings — are baked into the photo.

 That makes it incredibly difficult to make changes to the final image without negatively impacting its quality.